-- 1. Investigate the options for the temporary closure of: - (a) the Millers Pool Car Park 11 between 9.00pm and 5.00am every day for a period of up to three (3) months, which land is described as Lot 920 on Deposited Plan 214831 and 214832 contained in certificate of Title LR 3119 Folio 157; and - (b) the thoroughfare leading to Mill Point Boat Ramp Jet Ski Area Car Park 12 between 9.00pm and 5.00am every day for a period of four (4) weeks, which land is described as Lot 920 on Deposited Plan 214831 and 214832 contained in certificate of Title LR 3119 Folio 157. - 2.
-Until such time as Council considers the Report described at paragraph 4 below: - (a) install a barrier preventing use of the western portion of the Millers Pool Car Park 11 that extends under the Kwinana Freeway bridge; - (b) install a camera and lighting in the vicinity of Millers Pool Car Park 11, to monitor and deter antisocial driver behaviour, with the location determined in consultation with the local police; and - (c) monitor, record and collate vehicle speeds from the existing speed detecting and display signs at a point along Mill Point Road between Millers Pool and the signalised intersection with Labouchere Road, with such data to then be provided to the local police. - 3.
-Engage in the following advocacy work with the following other key stakeholders: - (a) write a letter to the Officer in Charge of the Kensington Police Station, Senior Sergeant Michael Tite, requesting the following measures be undertaken along Mill Point Road between Millers Pool and the signalised intersection with Labouchere Road:
+- 1. Investigate the options for the temporary closure of: - a. the Millers Pool Car Park 11 between 10.00pm and 5.00am every day for a period of up to three (3) months, which land is described as Lot 920 on Deposited Plan 214831 and 214832 contained in certificate of Title LR 3119 Folio 157; and - the thoroughfare leading to Mill Point Boat Ramp Jet Ski Area Car Park 12 between 10.00pm and 5.00am every day for a period of 3 months, which land is described as Lot 920 on Deposited Plan 214831 and 214832 contained in certificate of Title LR 3119 Folio 157. - 2.
+Until such time as Council considers the Report described at paragraph 6 below: - a.
+Install and/or retain the concrete barrier preventing use of the western portion of the Millers Pool Car Park 11 that extends under the Kwinana Freeway bridge; - b. install a temporary camera and lighting in the vicinity of Millers Pool Car Park 11, to monitor and deter antisocial driver behaviour, with the location determined in consultation with the local police, and share with the local police any hooning activity footage captured on the City's portable CCTV camera; and - c. monitor, record and collate vehicle speeds from the existing speed detecting and display signs at a point along Mill Point Road between Millers Pool and the signalised intersection with Labouchere Road, with such data to then be provided to the local police.